Anjok07/ultimatevocalremovergui/README.md

    - The NFFT, HOP_SIZE, and SR values are now set internally.
    - The MDX-NET AI engine and models have been added.
      - This is a brand new feature added to the UVR GUI.
-     - 4 MDX-Net models trained by UVR developers are included in this package.
+     - 4 MDX-Net models are included in this package.
-     - The MDX-Net models provided were trained by the UVR core developers
+     - The MDX-Net models provided were trained by the core UVR developers
      - This network is less resource-intensive but incredibly powerful.
      - MDX-Net is a Hybrid Waveform/Spectrogram network.